kostassolo/multifp-artifacts/README.md

 - **Configurations:** Contains the initial options (`configuration.json`) and various fuzzed configurations specific to each extension.

 - **Signatures:** Contains the following:
-  - Baseline signature (e.g., when enabling the extension without customization).
+  - Baseline signature, the fingerprint of each extension  without customization.
-  - Each configuration (`config1.json`) has a corresponding signature (`signature1.json`).
+  - For each configuration (`config1.json`) the corresponding signature (`signature1.json`).